 To access this channel within the Dodgers’ local television market, you have to subscribe to a cable, satellite or streaming service that carries the network.
 We’ll talk more about this later.

-Some Dodgers games may be shown on national television networks such as ESPN.
-These will be subject to blackouts in local markets.
+Some Dodgers games may be shown on national television networks such as ESPN or on exclusive streaming broadcasts from services like Apple TV+, Peacock or YouTube.

 How To Stream the Los Angeles Dodgers in Your Local TV Market

 If you live within the local television market for the Los Angeles Dodgers and want to see their games, you’ll have to subscribe to a service that carries Spectrum SportsNet LA.

 What TV Services Offer the Local Los Angeles Dodgers Broadcasts?